gtrabanco/dynhost/README.md

 ## Requirements

 Tested under node v.
 5.10.1 under Mac OS X 10.11.5
-A valid app token on Ovh API see: [Cretate Token](https://api.ovh.com/createToken/)
+A valid app token on Ovh API see: [Create Token](https://api.ovh.com/createToken/)

 **ADVICE:** If you have created an app instead of token, you must go next step to generate a "Consumer Key".